quango/quango/db/fixtures/pages/faq.en.markdown

 * relevant

-##What kind of questions should I avoid?##
+##What kind of items should I avoid?##

-* Try to avoid provocative questions asked in a subjective way
+* Try to avoid provocative items asked in a subjective way

-* Post questions, not arguments
+* Post items, not arguments

 For example: Obama is trying to drill oil all over our coasts which will be an ecological disaster, what can we do about it?